anjalicbsf/Contact-Form/README.txt

 A Simple Contact Form that allows student to enter their details.
 Details will be saved in MySql database.
-Admin can view all recorded data after successfull login.
+Admin can view,delete,update all recorded data after successfull login.
-Session is used to authenticate admin sign in
+Session is used to authenticate admin access.
+Contains sign up option for new admin user.

 Requirements
 PHP >=5.4
+XAMPP >=v3.2.2